 A maxim blows up like a little stick of dynamite when ignited by the reader’s insight and imagination.

 An aphorism, Kraus says, ‘is either a half-truth or one-and-a-half-truths.’
 It packs plausible fibs so tight that when it detonates its stunned students think they see the truth in a flash.

 A maxim with no malice would taste as bland as a dish with no herbs.
-A kind sentence caresses you, but it’s the cruel ones that stick.
+Kind sentences caress you, but it’s the cruel ones that stick.
 A poem, Goethe says, is ‘a kiss bestowed on the world.’
-But an aphorism is a bite, and if you don’t feel its teeth then it most likely won’t leave any mark on you at all.
-A pungent saying secretes an acid which tries to dissolve the things of time before time can erase it, and it’s this acid that will grave it in your mind.
+But an aphorism is a bite.
+And if you don’t feel its teeth then it most likely won’t leave any mark on you at all.
+A pungent saying secretes an acid which tries to dissolve the things of time before time can erase it.
+And it’s this acid that will grave it in your mind.

-Aphorisms condense wisdom in pill form, though most of the pills turn out to be poisoned.
+Aphorisms condense wisdom in pill form, though most of the pills prove to be poisoned.